b-pardi/ai-flappy-bird/README.md

-# Flappy Bird AI with Custom FULL NEAT Implementation (No ML libraries)
+# Flappy Bird AI Visualizer with Custom FULL NEAT Implementation (No ML libraries)

 This project is an implementation of the classic Flappy Bird game enhanced with an AI agent using the NeuroEvolution of Augmenting Topologies (NEAT) algorithm.
 The AI learns to play Flappy Bird by evolving its neural network over generations.
 The project includes visualization tools to monitor the evolution and structure of the neural networks over time.